shahrozeabbas/scppin-py/README.md

 ## Citation

-If you use scPPIN-py in your research, please cite the original paper:
+If you use scppin-py in your research, please cite the original paper:

 ```bibtex
 @article{klimm2020functional,